leobezerra/academia/docs/index.md

 <a href="https://raw.githubusercontent.com/leobezerra/academia/master/data/conferences/AraCacBezVieBor2018sc.pdf" target="_blank"> <img src="https://img.shields.io/badge/-manuscript-red.svg?logo=adobeacrobatreader&style=for-the-badge&logoColor=white"/></a>

-These papers comprise the contributions of the data science projects and MSc+MPhil theses I (co-)supervised in partnership with public and private institutions.
+These papers comprise the contributions of the data science projects and MSc+MPhil theses I (co-)supervised in partnership with public institutions.
 The relevance of these papers is evidenced by the socially relevant scenarios they address.
-In detail, the first paper results from a collaboration with Neoenergia, the Brazilian subsidiary of the Spanish multinational utility company Iberdrola.
-In turn, the second paper focuses on the
-Brazilian Federal Network of Vocational, Scientific and Technological Education, which provides education to over two million students, with over half of the students that declared income, gender, and ethnicity coming from low income families, being women, and self-declaring as non-white.
-The remainder 2022 papers use AI techniques to model different business processes in the 3rd largest retail supermarket chain in the Northeast of Brazil, and are instrumental to assess the impact of the COVID-19 pandemic in the industry.
-Finally, the 2018 papers address predictive policing to assist the local government in the forecasting of criminal occurrences.
+In detail, the first paper focuses on the Brazilian Federal Network of Vocational, Scientific and Technological Education, which provides education to over two million students, with over half of the students that declared income, gender, and ethnicity coming from low income families, being women, and self-declaring as non-white.
+In turn, the 2018 papers address predictive policing to assist the local government in the forecasting of criminal occurrences.